NebulousLabs/Sia/README.md

 siad, or navigate your browser to `http://localhost:9980` to use siad's web interface.
 From here, you can send money, mine blocks, upload and download files, and advertise yourself as a host.

-A note on hosting: when you announce yourself as a host, you have to put up coins ("freeze" them) to show that you're serious.
-This helps to mitiage Sybil attacks.
-After 'freeze duration' blocks, you will get the coins back.

-When someone makes a contract with you, you put up security coins.
-If you're a good host, you'll eventually get these coins back, but if you lose the file you'll lose the security too.
-So when people make contracts with you, your balance will initially go down.
-Rest assured, once you start submitting storage proofs, you'll start making money.

 Troubleshooting
 ---------------